MSCI-245-342/lab-hw-basicbooks/instructions.md

 root to: 'static_pages#home'
 ```

-This says that '/' should go to the static_pages controller and run the `home` action.
+This says that '/' (also known as "root") should go to the static_pages controller and run the `home` action.

 Now you can edit the `app/views/static_pages/home.html.erb` view to add links, etc. to the various parts of your app.